Ms Jackie Trad MP

 Appropriation (Parliament) Bill 2018

 PassedThis bill became law.This bill provides the annual budget for Queensland Parliament.
-It authorises $97.2 million for the 2018-19 financial year to fund the Legislative Assembly and parliamentary service, plus interim funding for early 2019-20.
+It authorises the Treasurer to pay $97.2 million from the consolidated fund for the Legislative Assembly and parliamentary service in 2018-19, plus $48.6 million in interim supply for early 2019-20.

 Appropriation Bill 2018

-PassedThis bill became law.This bill authorises the Queensland Government to spend $53.2 billion in the 2018-19 financial year.
-It is the annual appropriation bill that gives departments legal authority to access their budget allocations for delivering public services.
+PassedThis bill became law.This bill authorises the Queensland Government to spend $53.2 billion from the Consolidated Fund in the 2018-19 financial year.
+It is the annual appropriation bill that gives every government department legal authority to access its budget allocation for delivering public services including health, education, transport, policing, and community support.

 Revenue Legislation Amendment Bill 2018